Microsoft Azure Storage Overview

-There are four primary Azure Storage types with an additional disk storage.
+There are four primary Azure Storage types with additional disk storage.

 - Azure blob storage: It is optimized to store huge unstructured data.
 Storage is in terms of binary large objects (BLOBs).

-- Azure table storage: It has now become a part of Azure Cosmo DB.
+- Azure table storage: It has now become a part of Azure Cosmos DB.
 Azure table stores structured NoSQL data.